Picoseconds/sanctuary/FAQ.md

 ***2. "How do I connect to my server?"***

 You may connect to your server by modifying and injecting [sanctuary.user.js](https://github.com/Picoseconds/sanctuary/blob/master/sanctuary.user.js).
-Edit the websocket constructor to conform to your glitch project name.
+Edit the websocket constructor to conform to your glitch project name. (not in the project itself though)

 **Example A:**